gsmainclusivetechlab/token-frontend/README.md

 # Token Frontend

-This is the frontend code of the Token Project, developed as a Single Page Application (SPA) in VueJS.
+This is the frontend code of the Token Project, developed in VueJS.

 ## Project setup